grafana/agent/docs/flow/concepts/components.md

   is_secret = true
 }

-// Create a metrics.remote_write component which other components can send
+// Create a prometheus.remote_write component which other components can send
 // metrics to.
 //
 // This component exports a "receiver" value which can be used by other
-// components to send metrics. metrics.remote_write "prod" {
+// components to send metrics. prometheus.remote_write "prod" {
   remote_write {
     url = "https://prod:9090/api/v1/write"